- Find A Teacher

 ARTICLE VI.
 BRANCH OFFICERS

-The officers of this branch shall be President, Vice President, Treasurer, Recording Secretary, and Membership Secretary.
+Section 1.
+Officers.
+The officers of this branch shall be President, Treasurer, Recording Secretary, and Membership Secretary.
 They shall be elected and installed to office as provided in Article V. These officers shall perform the duties prescribed by these bylaws, or as assigned by the board or the members.
 In addition, the Branch Board of Directors may elect other non-Director Officers to other Officer positions, as determined by the Board (the “Non-Director Officers”).
 State Program policies and procedures may also require that a Branch-designated Chair for a State Program must also serve as a Branch Officer.

+Section 4.
+President.
 The President shall be the principal officer of the branch, and shall have general supervision, direction, and control of the business, activities, officers, and personnel of the branch.
 The President shall preside at all meetings of Branch Board and members’ meetings.
 The President, in consultation with the Branch Board, shall appoint committees as necessary, and shall be an ex-officio member of any committees except the Nominating Committee.
-The President is authorized to sign checks issued by the Branch, and shall also sign contracts and written instruments that have been approved by the Board of Directors.
+The President is authorized to sign contracts and written instruments that have been approved by the Board of Directors.

+Section 7.
+Membership Secretary.
 The Membership Secretary shall be responsible for the supervision of membership applications in conjunction with the State Office and related membership matters of the Association, and shall have such other powers and perform such other duties as may be prescribed by the Branch Board of Directors, or these Bylaws.

-The Directors-at-Large.
+Section 8.
+Directors-at-Large.
 Should there be Directors-at-Large, they shall have the powers and perform the duties as may be prescribed by the Branch Board of Directors, or these Bylaws.
-The Directors are also Officers of the Branch, and are subject to the provisions relating to Officers under this Section.
+The Directors-at-Large are also Officers of the Branch, and are subject to the provisions relating to Officers under this Section.

 ARTICLE VII.
 BRANCH MEMBER MEETINGS AND OTHER ACTIONS

+Section 3.
+Regular Meetings.
 The regular meetings of the Branch shall be held in September and June, unless otherwise established by the members or Branch Board of Directors.
-The Board will determine the day and time of the meeting.

-Special meetings may be called by the President, the Branch Board of Directors, or upon the written request of ten (10) members of the branch.
+Section 4.
+Special Meetings.
+Special meetings may be called by the President, the Branch Board of Directors, or upon the written request of eight (8) members of the Branch.

 ARTICLE VIII.
 BRANCH COMMITTEES

 Section 3.
 Duties of the Committees.
-The duties of the Committees shall be prescribed by the Branch Board of Directors, in addition to those duties prescribed under Article VIII, Section 6 for State Programs.
+The duties of the Committees shall be prescribed by the Branch Board of Directors, in addition to those duties prescribed under Article VIII, Section 6 4 for State Programs.
 Any expenditure necessary in the performance of duties by the Branch Committees shall be approved by the Branch Board of Directors.
 Any contracts and agreements negotiated or entered into by the Branch Committee must be signed by the duly authorized representatives of the Branch Board of Directors and the duly authorized representatives of the other party or parties to the contract or agreement.

 ARTICLE IX.
 RELATIONSHIP BETWEEN STATE AND BRANCH